 Because we give you all the lecture and lab materials and videos before and after class, what you're really paying for is support from the instructor before, during, and after class!
 So you'll be entitled to start the class up to a week early and be able to ask up to 20 questions before or after class with quick turnaround.
 This lets you keep working through the material even if you run out of time at the in-person training.

 This is the only class around that lets you pick exactly the content that you want to go through!
 Xeno will contact you before class to learn about your interests and class goals, and then propose the topic areas that you should go through during and after class to achieve those goals.

-You can find the detailed agendas for the four of the available classes that you pick from in this class on the pages for the x86-64 Assembly, x86-64 Hardware-specific OS Internals, and x86-64 Intel Firmware Attack & Defense classes.
+You can find the detailed agendas for the four of the available classes that you pick from in this class on the pages for the x86-64 Assembly, x86-64 Hardware-specific OS Internals, x86-64 Intel Firmware Attack & Defense, and RISC-V Assembly classes.

 All this information is available on the respective individual class pages: